wentao-hu/HGTCluster/readme.md

 ## Dataset
-Our dataset contain two types of nodes: ['user','note'] and three types of edges {'follow_note','comment_note','share_note'}.
+Our fake dataset contain two types of nodes: ['user','note'] and two types of edges ['follow_note','share_note'].
+Our model can be easily extended to more node types and edge types in production setting.

 ## Distributed training
 On real production data, we run code with parameter-server architecture including parameter-server node, worker node and graphlearn node. graphlearn node is for building graph and sampling neighborhood nodes.
 We have 20 graphlearn nodes, so our data is partitioned into 20 parts at distributed setting.